 RV and Car Camping Dehumidifier

-Sometimes there’s nothing like going camping in the mountains or across the country in an RV.
+There’s nothing like going camping in the mountains or across the country in an RV.
 While you can occasionally use the air conditioner or run a generator to make you more comfortable on the road, the humidity isn’t as easy to get rid of.

 Closing up the windows and doors at night doesn’t help much with preventing it, either.
 Usually, you’re able to lower the humidity by about 5-10%.
-However, anything over 50% will damage the vehicle overtime when the inside is exposed.
+However, anything over 50% will damage the vehicle over time when the inside is exposed.

 How Long Should You Use The Dehumidifier For?